List of Regular Show characters: Skips/Walks

-Skips Quippenger (born Walks Quippenger) (voiced by Mark Hamill) is an anthropomorphic white yeti who works as a groundskeeper at The Park.
-He is the strongest and smartest of The Park workers and they almost always turn to him for help, as he usually knows how to solve the chaotic problems that arise, however, he isn't always right.
+Skips (born Walks; voiced by Mark Hamill impersonating Harvey Fierstein) is an 6'5" yeti who works as a groundskeeper at The Park.
+He is the strongest and smartest of The Park workers and they almost always turn to him for help, as he usually knows how to solve the chaotic problems that arise; however, he isn't always right.
 Whenever he is asked for help, he generally says, "I've seen this before", and then presents a solution.
+He sometimes serves as a peacemaker during times of conflict, using his imposing stature and demeanor as a way of discouraging others from getting out of control in heated situations (though he is also prone to outbursts of his own on rare occasions).

 As his name suggests, he is always skipping rather than walking or running.
-The reason why he always skips is discovered in the episode "Skips' Story," where it is learned that he had a girlfriend many years ago, prior to him becoming immortal.
+The reason why he always skips is discovered in the episode "Skips' Story," where it is learned that he had a girlfriend long ago, prior to him becoming immortal.
 The two of them constantly skipped.
 When she died, he vowed to only skip to honor Mona, his dead girlfriend and the only person he ever loved.

 He is a diligent worker and is very skilled at his job; however, he suffers from a lack of knowledge of computers and other kinds of newer technology, which was seen in the episode "Skips vs. Technology" where Mordecai and Rigby jam a printer and crash the computer whilst printing a card for Skips thanking him for his efforts to save them from being fired by Benson for their antics.
 Aside from this, he is very experienced and knowledgeable, as he is immortal and has been alive for hundreds of years.

-In the episode "Free Cake", it is revealed that he must perform a ceremonial dance every year on his birthday to renew his immortality.
+In the episode "Free Cake", it is revealed that he must perform a ceremonial dance every year on his birthday to maintain his immortality.
 The episode "Skips' Story" reveals that he was given immortality by the Guardians of Eternal Youth to fight Klorgbane, a bully who inadvertently killed his girlfriend, Mona, during a fistfight.

 In the epilogue to "A Regular Epic Final Battle", Skips remains working at The Park while having a new part-time job as a mechanic, satisfied with his life.